 With respect to outstanding Awards, to the extent that written provision is made for their continuance, assumption or substitution by the Company or a successor employer or its parent or subsidiary in connection with the Change in Control, and except as otherwise provided in the applicable Agreement, the following provisions shall apply.
-In the event the employment of a Participant is terminated by the Company and its Affiliates without Cause during the two-year period following the Control Change Date (i) all Stock Options, SARs and Other Stock-Based Awards in the nature of purchase rights which are then outstanding hereunder shall become fully vested and exercisable, (ii) all restrictions with respect to Restricted Stock, Restricted Units, Incentive Awards, Dividend Equivalents or Other Stock-Based Awards which are then outstanding hereunder shall lapse, and such shares or units shall be fully vested and nonforfeitable, and (iii) all restrictions with respect to Performance Stock, Performance Shares or other shares or units which are then outstanding and based on performance conditions and for which performance periods are already completed shall lapse, and such shares or units, measured at actual performance achieved, shall be fully vested and nonforfeitable.
-Unless the applicable Agreement shall otherwise provide, if a Change in Control occurs prior to the end of any performance period, with respect to all Performance Stock Awards, Performance Unit Awards and other shares or units which are then outstanding hereunder, the target level of performance set forth with respect to each performance condition under such shares and units shall be deemed to have been attained (or, if higher, the actual level of performance attained) and such shares or units shall be converted into and remain outstanding as Restricted Stock or Restricted Stock Units, subject to forfeiture unless the Participant continues to be actively employed by the Company through the end of the original performance period, but subject to exception
+In the event the employment of a Participant is terminated by the Company and its Affiliates without Cause during the two-year period following the Control Change Date (i) all Stock Options, SARs and Other Stock-Based Awards in the nature of purchase rights which are then outstanding hereunder shall become fully vested and exercisable, (ii) all restrictions with respect to Restricted Stock, Restricted Units, Incentive Awards, Dividend Equivalents or Other Stock-Based Awards which are then outstanding hereunder shall lapse, and such shares or units shall be fully vested and nonforfeitable, and (iii) all restrictions with respect to Performance Stock, Performance Shares or other shares or units, measured at actual performance conditions and for which performance periods are already completed shall lapse, and such shares or units, measured at actual performance achieved, shall be fully vested and nonforfeitable.
+Unless the applicable Agreement shall otherwise provide, if a Change in Control occurs prior to the end of any performance period, with respect to all Performance Stock Awards, Performance Unit Awards and other shares or units shall be deemed to have been attained (or, if higher, the actual level of performance attained) and such shares or units shall be converted into and remain outstanding as Restricted Stock or Restricted Stock Units, subject to forfeiture unless the Participant continues to be actively employed by the Company through the end of the original performance period, but subject to exception in the case of a termination of employment by the Company without Cause during the two-year period following the Control Change Date, and such other exceptions as may be